- PATRIARCHY

 Now God is the Father.

-Patriarchy was the existing system of leadership when the L
+Patriarchy was the existing system of leadership in the world when the L

-But biblical patriarchs were absolute rulers.
-And God abolished their absolute rule.
-Under the Law, the L
+But biblical patriarchs were absolute rulers—and God abolished their absolute rule.
+Because under the Law, the L

 Under patriarchy, women were largely excluded from positions of authority.
-Not entirely.
-Wise men listened to their wives.
+Not entirely; wise men listened to their wives.
 Children were expected to honor their mothers.
 But if a patriarch was stubborn, stupid, and sexist, there wasn’t a whole lot women could do to stand up for themselves.
 But after the Law kicked in, the idea of women in authority was no longer unthinkable.
-God speaks to women, same as to men, and if he raises up a woman as his prophet, we gotta listen to her.
+God speaks to women, same as to men.
+Whenever he raises up a woman as his prophet, we gotta listen to her, same as the Hebrews were meant to listen to Moses.

 Today’s patriarchy: The “umbrellas of protection.”